Spaceship MCP — Tools Reference

 contacts_get — Get Contact

 Reads the details of a saved contact by its contact ID.
-(There is no list-all-contacts tool — contact IDs come from contacts_save or from the contacts field of domains_list results.)
+Contact IDs come from contacts_save, contacts_list, or the contacts field of domains_list results.

 • Parameter: contactId